tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #  Cryptographic Computations

 In order to begin connection protection, the TLS Record Protocol requires specification of a suite of algorithms, a master secret, and the client and server random values.
-The authentication, encryption, and MAC algorithms are determined by the cipher_suite selected by the server and revealed in the ServerHello message.
+The authentication, key agreement, and record protection algorithms are determined by the cipher_suite selected by the server and revealed in the ServerHello message.
 The random values are exchanged in the hello messages.
 All that remains is to calculate the master secret.

 ##  Computing the Master Secret